ICPRplshelp/UofT-Timetable-Manager/PROJECT_REPORT.md

 interface, but then, that breaks the interface segregation principle and doesn’t prevent others from tampering with the internal structure of the class.

+### Course having a lot of public methods that are exclusive to its builder

+Extracting a public interface for `Course` would break the interface segegration principle.
+Alternatively, I could just keep the constructor logic in `Course` as well, but like always APIs change.

 ## Instances of major refactoring